 It's no small project ...

 Still, a company-wide daily memo on goal status is annoying at best, and impossible at worst.
-The proper software is essential in consistent goal and talent alignment.
-The roadmap isn’t exactly something you can lay out using a spreadsheet alone, no matter how good your Excel-fu may be.
-ClearCompany’s software allows leadership to set short and long term goals, while watching talent achieve them in real-time.
+The proper software is essential for consistent goal and talent alignment.
+The roadmap isn’t exactly something you can lay out using a spreadsheet alone, no matter how advanced your Excel skills are.
+ClearCompany’s software allows leadership to set short and long-term goals while watching talent achieve them in real-time.

 Back to Talent Pools